atipper/mtg-fetch/README.md

 > Magic: The Gathering Card Database

 ## Firebase Setup
+Create a .env file in the project root and fill in these variables from the Firebase console.
 ``` bash
 # Firebase keys when creating a firebase project
 FIREBASE_API_KEY=